Acertig/kitsune/README.md

 - Doujin retrieving from nhentai API
 - Searching and filtering with webscraping
 - Ratelimiting and fast requests / 25 doujins per 6 seconds
+- Easy to use

 To be done:

-- Some refactoring: names, structure, everything
+- Efficient downloading
+- Extra polishing
-- Comment and user retrieving
+- Licensing and how to use guide
-- Downloading
-- Further searching filtering options

 Special thanks to hentai-chan for sharing the API endpoints.
 They were necessary for this async version of the wrapper to work.